What Do Bass Eat? 7 Surprising Baits that Work Every Time

 Quietly Does It

-Bass actually locate and attack prey based on both sound and sight.
+Bass locate and attack prey based on both sound and sight.
 Bass ears are located inside their head without any obvious outward signs that they have any at all, but the upside of this is that their whole body can act as a sort of sounding board, helping them locate prey in a 360-degree radius.

 Can Bass Smell Bait?

-Bass have a well-developed sense of smell and can indeed detect and locate baits based on scent.
+Bass have a well-developed sense of smell and can detect and locate baits based on scent.
 They possess a specialized olfactory system that allows them to detect and distinguish various chemical signals in the water, including the scent of potential prey.

 The sense of smell in bass helps them locate and identify potential food sources, even in situations where visibility may be limited, such as in murky water or during low-light conditions.
-By using scented baits or incorporating natural scents through the use of attractants, anglers can increase their chances of attracting bass and triggering a feeding response.
+By using scented baits or incorporating natural scents through attractants, anglers can increase their chances of attracting bass and triggering a feeding response.

 Spawning

-But, can you catch Bass when they’re in the middle of the act and are they actively feeding during this period?
+But can you catch Bass when they’re in the middle of the act, and are they actively feeding during this period?

-During this time bass will be very aggressive towards anything they think might threaten their eggs and nest, which you can use to your advantage.
+During this time, bass will be very aggressive towards anything they think might threaten their eggs and nest, which you can use to your advantage.
 Casting your bait into a nesting area multiple times may be enough to provoke bass to attack your lure.

 During the spawning period, which is the reproductive phase for bass, their feeding behavior tends to change.
 Both male and female bass become focused on preparing nests, defending their territory, and engaging in the spawning process rather than actively feeding.
 As a result, their appetite decreases during this time.

-Why do Bass Eat my Bait
+Why do Bass Eat My Bait?

 Do Miracle Baits Work?